Anzick-1: Nuclear DNA analysis

-Human nuclear DNA is located inside the nucleus of every cell and makes up the human genome.
-Humans inherit half of their nuclear DNA from their mother and half from their father.
-Throughout human evolution, mutations occur that are inherited in each subsequent generation.
-Different populations have different frequencies of these mutations, and population histories can be ascertained from these mutations by comparing the mutations of one individual to other genomes from specific ethnic groups.

 The genome of Anzick-1 was sequenced and analyzed to look for specific mutations that might shed light on the population history of modern Native Americans.
 Anzick-1's genome was compared to over 50 Native American genomes for comparison, and researchers found that it was significantly more similar to these than to any modern Eurasian population.
 Anzick-1's genome was closer to 44 Native American populations from Central and South America than to 7 Native American populations from North America; samples from North America were limited as tribes in the United States have been reluctant to participate.

 Mitochondrial DNA analysis

-MtDNA is DNA located in mitochondria, an organelle that is found in human cells.
-The mitochondria is maternally inherited by all persons, and analysis of the mtDNA can provide information about maternal ancestry.
-MtDNA genomes are classified into different haplogroups based on a shared common ancestor.
-These distinct haplogroups provide information about ancient migration patterns.

 Morten Rasmussen and Sarah L. Anzick et al. sequenced the mitochondrial DNA of Anzick-1 and determined that the infant represents an ancient migration to North America from Siberia.
 They found that Anzick-1's mtDNA belongs to the haplogroup D4h3a, a "founder" haplogroup that might represent people taking an early coastal migration route into the Americas.
 The D haplogroup is also found in modern Native American populations, which provides a link between Anzick-1 and modern Native Americans.
 Although it is rare in most of today's Native Americans in the US and Canada, D4h3a genes are more common in native people of South America.
 This suggests a greater genetic complexity among Native Americans than previously thought, including an early divergence in the genetic lineage some 13,000 years ago.
 One theory suggested that after crossing into North America from Siberia, a group of the first Americans, with the lineage D4h3a, moved south along the Pacific coast and finally, through thousands of years, into Central and South America.
 Another line may have moved inland, east of the Rocky Mountains, ultimately populating most of what is now the United States and Canada.